 The ECMAScript runtime system performs automatic type conversion as needed.
 To clarify the semantics of certain constructs it is useful to define a set of conversion operators.
 These operators are not a part of the language; they are defined here to aid the specification of the semantics of the language.
-The conversion operators are polymorphic; that is, they can accept a value of any standard type, but not of type Reference, List, Completion, DataDescription, or ProceduralDescription (the internal types).
+The conversion operators are polymorphic; that is, they can accept a value of any standard type, but not of type Reference, List, or Completion (the internal types).